 history of portraiture to headshot photography

-The history of Portraiture
+The history of Portraiture before Portrait Photography

 Portraiture can be traced back to five thousand years ago in ancient Egypt, where it flourished.
 A painting, sculptures or drawn portraits were the only

 The Mona Lisa painting also known as La Jaconde is arguably the most recognized Portrait in the World.
 Leonardo da Vinci was commissioned to paint it anywhere between 1502 to 1516.
-While he would paint the Mona Lisa he was also dissecting human cadavers allowing him to have an extraordinary ability and understanding for human expression.
+While he would paint the Mona Lisa he was also dissecting human cadavers allowing him to have an extraordinary ability and understanding of human expression.
 Lisa del Giocondo the model of the Mona Lisa lived in Florence of what is now Italy.

 Modern Portraiture – Photography